 If the AC is not satisfied with the students' knowledge, the AC will recommend taking one or both of PHYS 816.3 and/or PHYS 883.3.
 This recommendation must be approved by GAC Chair.
-In special situations, for the students with a background other than from Physics and Engineering Physics, AC may recommend taking the lower level courses in Quantum Mechanics and Electrodynamics instead of PHYS 883.3 and 816.3.

 The decision is communicated to the student in writing on the Program of Studies form signed by the Chair of the Advisory Committee and GAC Chair.
 The meeting should occur within the first months of registration in the program.